pramsey/pgsql-http/README.md

                      'myvar=' || urlencode('my special string & things?'),
                      'application/x-www-form-urlencoded);

-To access binary content, you must coerce the content from the defeault `varchar` representation to a `bytea` representation using the `textsend` function.
+To access binary content, you must coerce the content from the default `varchar` representation to a `bytea` representation using the `textsend` function.
 Using the default `varchar::bytea` cast will not work, as the cast will stop the first it hits a zero-valued byte (common in binary data).

     WITH
       http AS (